-- (j) Communication of internal control matters noted [Internal Control Matters Noted] in audit [Audit]. - (1) In addition to the audited financial report required by [the] Insurance Code Chapter 401, Subchapter A, and this section, each insurer or HMO shall provide to the Commissioner [commissioner] a written communication prepared by an accountant in accordance with the Professional Standards of the American Institute of Certified Public Accountants that describes any unremediated material weaknesses in its internal controls over financial reporting noted during the audit.
-The insurer or HMO must [shall] annually file with the Commissioner [commissioner] the communication required by this subsection not later than the 60th day after the date the audited financial report is filed.
-The communication must contain a description of any unremediated material weaknesses, as defined by Statement on Auditing Standards No. 112, "Communicating Internal Control Related Matters Identified in an Audit," or a successor document, as of the immediately preceding December 31, in the insurer's or HMO's internal control over financial reporting that was noted by the accountant during the course of the audit of the financial statements.
-The communication must affirmatively state if unremediated material weaknesses were not noted by the accountant. - (2) The insurer or HMO shall also provide a description of remedial actions taken or proposed to be taken to correct unremediated material weaknesses, if the actions are not described in the accountant's communication. - (k) Requirements for audit committees [Audit Committees]. - (1) This subsection does not apply to the following:
+(j) Communication of internal control matters noted in audit.

+(1) In addition to the audited financial report required by Insurance Code Chapter 401, Subchapter A, and this section, each insurer or HMO shall provide to the Commissioner a written communication prepared by an accountant in accordance with the Professional Standards of the American Institute of Certified Public Accountants that describes any unremediated material weaknesses in its internal controls over financial reporting noted during the audit.
+The insurer or HMO must annually file with the Commissioner the communication required by this subsection not later than the 60th day after the date the audited financial report is filed.
+The communication must contain a description of any unremediated material weaknesses, as defined by Statement on

-- (A) a foreign or alien insurer or HMO; - (B) an insurer or HMO that is a SOX-compliant entity; - (C) an insurer or HMO that is a direct or indirect wholly owned subsidiary of a SOX-compliant entity; or - (D) a non-stock insurer that is under the direct or indirect control of a SOX-compliant entity, including pursuant to the terms of an exclusive management contract. - (2) Except as provided in paragraphs (1) and (3) of this subsection, an insurer or HMO to which [the] Insurance Code Chapter 401, Subchapter A, applies must [shall] establish an audit committee conforming to the following criteria: - (A) an insurer or HMO with over \$500 million in direct written and assumed premiums for the preceding calendar year shall establish an audit committee with an independent membership of at least 75 percent; - (B) an insurer or HMO with \$300 million to \$500 million in direct written and assumed premiums for the preceding calendar year shall establish an audit committee with an independent membership of at least 50 percent; and - (C) except as provided in paragraph (3) of this subsection, an insurer with less than \$300 million in direct and assumed premiums for the preceding calendar year is not required to comply with the independence requirements in this subsection for its audit committee. - (3) Notwithstanding subsection (k)(1) and (10)[(9)] of this section, the Commissioner [commissioner] may require the insurer's or HMO's board to enact improvements to the independence of the audit committee membership if the insurer or HMO: - (A) is in a risk-based capital action level event, as described by or provided in [the] Insurance Code Chapters 822, 841, 843, or 884 or rules adopted thereunder, including §7.402 of this title [chapter] (relating to Risk-Based Capital and Surplus Requirements for Insurers and HMOs);
+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation Adopted Sections Page 30 of 50

+Auditing Standards No. 112, "Communicating Internal Control Related Matters Identified in an Audit," or a successor document, as of the immediately preceding December 31, in the insurer's or HMO's internal control over financial reporting that was noted by the accountant during the course of the audit of the financial statements.
+The communication must affirmatively state if unremediated material weaknesses were not noted by the accountant.

+(2) The insurer or HMO shall also provide a description of remedial actions taken or proposed to be taken to correct unremediated material weaknesses, if the actions are not described in the accountant's communication.

+(k) Requirements for audit committees.

+(1) This subsection does not apply to the following:

+(A) a foreign or alien insurer or HMO;

+(B) an insurer or HMO that is a SOX-compliant entity;

+(C) an insurer or HMO that is a direct or indirect wholly owned subsidiary of a SOX-compliant entity; or

+(D) a non-stock insurer that is under the direct or indirect control of a SOX-compliant entity, including pursuant to the terms of an exclusive management contract.

+(2) Except as provided in paragraphs (1) and (3) of this subsection, an insurer or HMO to which Insurance Code Chapter 401, Subchapter A, applies must establish an audit committee conforming to the following criteria:

+(A) an insurer or HMO with over \$500 million in direct written and assumed premiums for the preceding calendar year shall establish an audit committee with an independent membership of at least 75 percent;

+(B) an insurer or HMO with \$300 million to \$500 million in direct written and assumed premiums for the preceding calendar year shall establish an audit committee with an independent membership of at least 50 percent; and

+(C) except as provided in paragraph (3) of this subsection, an insurer with less than \$300 million in direct and assumed premiums for the preceding calendar year is not required to comply with the independence requirements in this subsection for its audit committee.

+(3) Notwithstanding subsection (k)(1) and (10) of this section, the Commissioner may require the insurer's or HMO's board to enact improvements to the independence of the audit committee membership if the insurer or HMO:

+(A) is in a risk-based capital action level event, as described by or provided in Insurance Code Chapters 822, 841, 843, or 884 or rules adopted thereunder, including §7.402 of this title (relating to Risk-Based Capital and Surplus Requirements for Insurers and HMOs);